 “I wanted her to see that defending your rights and having a voice matters and that you can be heard,” Haswell said.

-There were no official estimates for crowd size, but organizers claimed in an interview that there were 10,000 in attendance.
-Although this year’s turnout was significantly smaller than in 2017, the messages remained consistent, with many participants holding signs that referenced Trump’s offensive comments about women, including the infamous Access Hollywood Tapes where he stated he could “grab ‘em by the pussy” when you’re a star.
+This time around there were no official estimates for crowd size, but in an interview, organizers claimed there were 10,000 people in attendance.
+Though this year’s event was much smaller than the one nearly eight years ago, the messages remained largely consistent as attendees held up signs that criticized Trump’s offensive comments towards women, most especially the infamous Access Hollywood Tapes where he said he could “grab ’em by the pussy” when you’re a star.

 Twenty-three year old Eva Tell now lives in Washington, but she was part of three generations of women in her family who attended Saturday’s march.
 Joined by her mother, Shari, and her grandmother who were visiting from East Brunswick, New Jersey, the trio reminisced about waking up at 4 a.m. for a nearly four-hour long bus ride to attend the inaugural march in 2017.